-^{}Note: Figure 9 is limited to program years where breast cancer diagnoses were matched with the NYS Cancer Registry for reporting to CDC, to ensure consistent information on breast cancer stage.
+Note: Breast cancer stage information for cases diagnosed after December 31, 2016 is not yet available.
+Figure 9 is limited to program years where breast cancer diagnoses were matched with the NYS Cancer Registry for reporting to CDC, to ensure consistent information on breast cancer stage.
 An "unknown" diagnosis refers to cases where staging was not performed or stage information is unavailable for any reason.

-CERVICAL CANCER SCREENING RESULTS The percentage of abnormal Pap test results among all women screened through the CSP was 8.3 percent for program year 2015-2016.
+CERVICAL CANCER SCREENING RESULTS

+The percentage of abnormal Pap test results among all women screened through the CSP was 7.6 percent for program year 2016-2017.
 Abnormal Pap test results can include any of the following: atypical squamous cells of undetermined significance (ASC-US), low-grade squamous intraepithelial lesions (LSIL) including HPV changes, high-grade squamous intraepithelial lesions (HSIL), atypical squamous cells of undetermined significance - cannot exclude HSIL (ASC-H), atypical glandular cells - all subcategories (AGC), squamous cell cancer or other results.
 Figure 10 illustrates how the percentage of abnormal Pap test results varied with age.
-The youngest women were slightly more likely to have abnormal findings than women 50 to 64 and 65 to 74 years of age.
-For high-risk HPV tests performed as part of the screening process (screening and surveillance HPV tests), 10.9% of tests detected the presence of HPV in program year 2015-2016.
-Because HPV infection is the main risk factor for the development of cervical cancer, the results of both the Pap and HPV test are used to determine the appropriate diagnostic services, treatment and re-screening recommendations.
-Figure 10
+Women aged 40-49 were slightly more likely to have abnormal findings than women 50 to 64 and 65 to 74 years of age.
+For program year 2016-2017, women aged 75 and over had the highest percentage (23.1%) of abnormal Pap test results; however, this was based on a small number of cases and may include women at higher risk who continued screening beyond the recommended age range.
+For high-risk HPV tests performed as part of the screening process (screening and surveillance HPV tests), 11.5% of tests detected the presence of HPV in program year 2016-2017 (data not shown).
+Because HPV infection is the main risk factor for the development of cervical cancer, the HPV test results are used to help determine the appropriate diagnostic services, treatment and re-screening recommendations.